WFH?! How businesses are dealing with head office lease negotiations in 2021

 - Look for incentives (e.g rental abatement, rent-free, fit-out contribution)

-- Talk to a professional tenant representative – a conflict-free, independent broker who does NOT work for the lessor)
+- Talk to a professional tenant representative (eg a conflict-free, independent broker who does NOT work for the lessor)

 - Assess your current rents, space usage, design, and ‘make good’ options